confluentinc/jmx-monitoring-stacks/README.md

 - _consumer-minimal_: it will add a demo application implemented with Spring with a limited number of client metrics
 - _jr_: it will add [JR](https://jrnd.io/) to generate random traffic for kafka.
 - _clusterlinking_: add Cluster Linking between _kafka1-kafka2-kafka3-kafka4_ and a new cluster with 1 broker _broker-dest_
+- _kstream_: it will add a demo stateful kafka streams application with full client metrics (_TRACE_ level selected)
+- _kui_: it will add an instance of _kafka-ui_ for topics data visualizion (available on port 18080).

 ## DEV-toolkit FAQ